cptlobster/aggregation-framework/docs/design.md

   request accordingly.
 - The Builder classes are used to assemble your queries, and are passed to the `query()` function in your consumer (this function will be augmented by the Mixin trait to support the query builder).

+## Runner
+We provide a Runner executable that you can add Consumers to.
+This runner provides support for "one-shot" consumers (consumers that only run once at launch) and "scheduled" consumers (consumers that run at a regular interval).
+While you *can* implement your own runner, or use Aggregation Framework consumers in your own program, this provides an easy entrypoint for running and testing your consumers.